connexcs/docs/getting-started.md

 Steps to Verify Mobile Number

-1. Click on the Top Left notification button
+1. Click on the Top Left notification button.
-2. Click on Verify on Verify Mobile
+2. Click on Verify on Verify Mobile.
+3. Click on Edit.
+4. Enter the Phone Number in E.164 format and click Save.

   ![alt text][verify-mobile-1]

-3. Click on Edit
-4. Enter the phone number in e.164 format and click save

   ![alt text][verify-mobile-3]

-5. Click on Send Verification Code
+5. Click on Send Verification Code.
 6. Enter the Verification code sent to your mobile and click Verify.

   ![alt text][verify-mobile-2]